Jubel-BRACU/MyResume/README.md

 *//Data Persistence rubric requirement:*
-- json data fetched from remote (google drive) server is saved as permanalty as NSObject within core data (Note! images fetched and dsiplayed on the DetailViewController are not persisted by design, to demonstarte networking per app launch without needing to uninstall and reinstall app).
+- json data fetched from remote (google drive) server persists permanently as Data within core data (Note! images fetched and dsiplayed on the DetailViewController are not persisted by design, to demonstrate networking per app launch without the need to uninstall and reinstall app).

 *//Installation and build requirements:*